-Bigger backpacks are designed for longer expeditions, such as overnight backpacking trips so their size most likely will be needed.
+Bigger backpacks are designed for longer expeditions, such as overnight backpacking trips, so their size most likely will be needed.

 Proper hiking shoes/boots: Choosing the best footwear for hiking is essential for a positive experience.

-Choose your footwear depending on your experience level and the type of terrain you’re planning on tackling.
+Select your footwear depending on your experience level and the type of terrain you’re planning on tackling.

 For short hikes on easy terrain, trail shoes are sufficient.
-For more technical hikes you’re going to want more supportive hiking boots.
+For more technical hikes, you’re going to want more supportive hiking boots.

 We own both hiking boots and shoes specific for hiking and what we wear depends on the climate and terrain.

-Insect repellent is recommended if you’re hiking near water, in a buggy area, or in hot and humid conditions.
+Insect repellent is recommended if you’re hiking near water, in a buggy area, or hot and humid conditions.

 Pack it if you’re not sure what to expect — it’s better to be safe than sorry.
 Insect bites can be extremely irritating and ruin even the most scenic experience.